 Barcodes can be quite resilient to redaction.
-Not only is the pattern a strong visual signal, but also the encoded string that often has a rigidly defined structure.
+Not only is the pattern a strong visual signal, but so is the encoded string that often has a rigidly defined structure.
 Here I present a method for recovering the data from a blurred, pixelated, or even partially covered barcode using prior knowledge of this higher-layer structure.
-This goes beyond so-called "deblurring" or blind deconvolution in that it can be applied to distortions other than blur as well.
+This goes beyond so-called "deblurring" or blind deconvolution in that it can be applied to non-convolutional distortions as well.

 It has also been a fun exercise in OpenCV matrix operations.

 As example data, specimen pictures of Finnish driver's licenses shall be used.
 The card contains a Code 39 barcode encoding the cardholder's national identification number.
 This is a fixed-length string with well-defined structure and rudimentary error-detection, so it fits our purpose well.
 High-resolution samples with fictional data are available at government websites.
 Redacted and low-quality pictures of real cards are also widely available online, from social media sites to illustrations for news stories.

 Nothing on the card indicates that the barcode contains sensitive information (knowledge of a name and this code often suffices as identification on the phone).
 Consequently, it's not hard to find pictures of cards with the barcode completely untouched either, even if all the other information has been carefully removed.

 All cards and codes used in this post are simulated.

 We'll start by aligning the barcode with the pixel grid and moving it into a known position.
 Its vertical position on the driver's license is pretty standard, so finding the card's corners and doing a reverse perspective projection should do the job.